-Use the following table to document URI closures finding or violationusing Section 0611-05.
+Use the following table to document URI closures associated with no finding or minor violation determinations (e.g., not reasonably within the licensee ability to foresee and correct, minor performance deficiency, or not a violation or licensee standard).
+Do not use Table 6 to document URI closures associated with findings or violations using Section 0611-05, licensee-identified NCVs using Section 0611-08, enforcement discretion using Section 0611-11, or the Very Low Safety Significance Issue Resolution Process using Section 0611-12, because the URI’s closure bases will captured in the respective writeup.
 Document the URI closure in the results section of the report under the inspectable area associated with the sample or inspection activity that resulted in the opening of the URI.
 Otherwise, such as in cases where the URI was opened during a reactive inspection, document the closure under the inspectable area associated with the sample or inspection activity used to inspect the URI (typically a baseline procedure).

 Table 6 – Closed Unresolved Item